webqit/oohtml/README.md

 </template>
 ```

-└ *Next, the Shadow DOM creation that let's the context decide what's imported*:
+└ *Next, the Shadow DOM creation that imports its layout from context*:

 ```js
 customElements.define('magic-button', class extends HTMLElement {